 Women's Soccer & Asst.
 Track & Field Coach

 Kim joined the Middlebury staff in the fall of '03 as the top assistant coach.
 He was involved with all aspects of the program including practice preparation, recruiting and scouting.
-He brings a wealth of knowledge and experience to the program holding both the USSF "A" License and NSCAA Premier Diploma, and over 10 years of coaching at the college, club and high school, and youth levels.
+He brings a wealth of knowledge and experience to the program holding both the USSF "A" License and NSCAA Premier Diploma, and over 10 years of coaching at the college, club, high school and youth levels.

 Kim has two decades of high level coaching and administrative experience and has been involved with several soccer organizations throughout the state.
-In 2001 he was honored with the "Outstanding Contributor to Youth Soccer" award by the Vermont Soccer Coaches Association.
+In 2001, he was honored with the "Outstanding Contributor to Youth Soccer" award by the Vermont Soccer Coaches Association.
 That year, he co-founded the Vermont Amateur Soccer League, to raise the level of adult play while developing a unique soccer mentoring program to connect adult and youth teams in the area.
-Currently he directs Capital Soccer, a soccer education organization in Central Vermont, and is Director of Coaching and Player Development for Capital Soccer Club.
+Currently, he directs Capital Soccer, a soccer education organization in Central Vermont, and is Director of Coaching and Player Development for the Capital Soccer Club.